RebeccaMurray/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 ![Electrode Connections 1](../assets/images/electrodeConnections1.JPG)

-1. Connect the white electrode to the SRB2 pin (the bottom SRB pin).
+1. Connect the white wire from the gold cup electrodes to the SRB2 pin (the bottom SRB pin).
 The SRB2 pin is the default "reference pin" for your OpenBCI input channels.
-2. Connect the black electrode to the bottom BIAS pin.
+2. Connect the black electrode wire to the bottom BIAS pin.
 The BIAS pin is similar to the ground pin of common EEG systems, but it uses destructive interference waveform techniques to eliminate the "common mode noise" of all of the active channels.
-3. Connect the purple electrode to the 2N pin (the bottom pin of the N2P input)
+3. Connect the purple electrode wire to the 2N pin (the bottom pin of the N2P input)
-4. Connect the green electrode to the 4N pin (the bottom pin of the N4P input)
+4. Connect the green electrode wire to the 4N pin (the bottom pin of the N4P input)
-5. Connect the blue electrode to the 4P pin (the top pin of the N4P input)
+5. Connect the blue electrode wire to the 4P pin (the top pin of the N4P input)
-6. Connect the red electrode to the 7N pin (the bottom pin of the N7P input)
+6. Connect the red electrode wire to the 7N pin (the bottom pin of the N7P input)

 ![Electrode Connections 2](../assets/images/electrodeConnections2.JPG)